Allium madidum

 Allium madidum, common name mountain swamp onion, is a plant species native to the west-central Idaho (Valley, Adams, and Washington Counties), southern Washington (Walla Walla County) and eastern Oregon.
 It grows in wet meadows at elevations of 1100–2000 m.

-Allium madidum produces 1-3 bulbs with as many as 30 smaller bulbels attached.
+Allium madidum produces 1-3 bulbs with as many as 30 smaller bulbils attached.
 The full-size bulbs are round to egg-shaped, up to 1.6 cm long.
 Flowers are bell-shaped, up to 10 mm across; tepals white with green or pink midveins; pollen yellow.
 Flowers bloom May to July.